rh-ecosystem-edge/nvidia-ci/README.md

 #### Cleanup:

-If the GPU operator needs to be cleaned up, just set the cleanup parameter to true in the last execution of either steps 1 or 2
+If the GPU operator and gpu burn pod needs to be cleaned up, just set the cleanup parameter to true in the last execution of either steps 1 or 2
 ```
 $ export NVIDIAGPU_CLEANUP=true
 ```

-#### Examples:
+## Examples:

 Example running the end-to-end GPU Operator test case:
 ```